 Feral cats have a reputation of being aggressive and at times violent.
 They can obviously be tamed but it requires constant patience and time.
 If you’re looking for emotional support, it is suggested that you don’t look for a feral cat.

 Whether you’re looking for an emotional support animal or a normal pet, cats make an excellent companion.

-And yeah, two cats are always better than one! register cat as emotional support animal Now!
+And yeah, two cats are always better than one!
+Learn more about how to register cat as emotional support animal!